fpom/badass/README.md

  * code readability and clarity
  * algorithm relevance and quality
- * all the aspects one would like to test on good projects
+ * all such aspects one would like to test on good projects

 So, bad projects are likely to fail on the first group of tests, while good project will pass and thus remain to be assessed manually.